joewilliams007/watchRant/README.md

 #### OR use adb wifi from your console to install the apk

 #### OR You can build the project yourself and use adb wifi to connect to your watch

+## Credit

+dfox & trogus for creating devRant
+SIMMORSAL for the most awesome animation
+Skayo & frogstair for providing api docs